-In 2017 and 2016, ABN AMRO's results of operations are presented based on underlying results.
+The discussion in this Base Prospectus of ABN AMRO's results of operations for the year ended 31 December 2018 as compared to the year ended 31 December 2017 is based on reported results.
+The discussion in this Base Prospectus of ABN AMRO's results of operations for the year ended 31 December 2017 as compared to the year ended 31 December 2016 is based on underlying results.
 Underlying results are non-IFRS measures and have neither been audited or reviewed.
-Management believes these underlying results provide a better understanding of the underlying trends in financial performance.
-The underlying results have been derived by adjusting the reported results, which are reported in accordance with IFRS, for defined Special Items (see "The Issuer-4.
+The underlying results have been derived by adjusting the reported results, which are reported in accordance with IFRS, for defined Incidentals (see "The Issuer-4.
 Operating and Financial Review").